PMArkive/HitSounds/README.md

 # HitSounds
 SourceMod plugin for playing hitsounds. **Made and tested for CS:GO only!** I have not tested other games so no comment on compatability.

+# Normal vs Lite?
+Normal version has 3 different sounds for zombies and then one for bosses.
+Unfortunately, this is still a WIP where I intend on adding option to change hitsounds to your liking, but for now, you'll have to use `_Lite` version if you only want one sound *(make sure to modify the source code to the sound you wish relative to sourcemod folder!)*

 *Note: Compiled in `SM 1.11.6882`*

 # Features: